 HARDY COUNTY'S PERFORMING ARTS CENTER

-DownloadJoin us for a special concert as we salute our Veterans in this special concert featuring RET.
+Join us for a special concert as we salute our Veterans in this special concert featuring RET.
 SERGEANT MAJOR BOB McDONALD from the U.S. ARMY CHORUS.
 West Virginia native Tony Nalker is on the keyboard.
 The concert will be on Saturday, November 15 at 7pm at McCoy's Grand.
-Tickets are $15.00 Adults, $10.00 Students and Veterans will be admitted for free at the door.
+Tickets are $15.00 Adults, and $10.00 Students.

 Bob last appeared on our stage in A SINATRA CHRISTMAS.
 SGM (ret) Bob McDonald, Baritone, served as Group Leader and a member of the U.S. Army Chorus for over 26 years, retiring in 2020.
 In this capacity, he performed regularly at the White House and for visiting dignitaries from across the globe.
 Bob is a regular fixture of the D.C. musical theatre and cabaret scene, and he has performed at such venues as The Kennedy Center, Folger Theatre, AMP by Strathmore, Wolf Trap, and Signature Theatre, among others.
 Bob is a familiar face to Washington Capitals fans, gearing up for his 32nd season of singing the National Anthem for the hockey team.
 He has also sung the National Anthem for many other professional sports events in the D.C. area and across the country, including the Super Bowl, and was a soloist for Game 5 of the 2019 World Series.
 Bob received his B.A. in Vocal Performance and his M.A. in Opera Directing from Oberlin Conservatory of Music.